MicroZahnAI/S2X/README.md

 ```

-Intermediate processing stages normalize and expand SAS logic into a structured, analyzable form.
+Intermediate stages normalize and expand SAS logic into a structured, analyzable representation.

 ---